Configuring the Memory Usage and Swapping Policy¶

 Maximum size in memory of each node (megabytes).
-During the execution of a query, the Server swaps to disk the intermediate results produced during the execution, if these results exceed the maximum size specified in this parameter.
+During the execution of a query, the Server swaps to disk the intermediate results produced during the execution of non-streaming operations, if these results exceed the maximum size specified in this parameter.

 Maximum size of the blocks written to disk (Kbytes).
-Whenever the Server swaps to disk intermediate results, the size of the files that store these results is, at most, the value of this parameter.
+Whenever the Server swaps to disk intermediate results, this is the maximum size of each read/write operation to disk.
 The changes in these settings will become effective immediately.

 Virtual DataPort swaps data to disk in the following scenarios: